Jean-Pierre Leguay

 Jean-Pierre Leguay (born 4 July 1939 in Dijon) is a French organist, composer and improviser.
+On 1 January 2013, he became a Chevalier (Knight) of the Legion of Honour, the most prestigious French national order of merit.

+Career

 He studied with André Marchal, Gaston Litaize, Rolande Falcinelli (organ), Simone Plé-Caussade (counterpoint), and Olivier Messiaen (composition), before serving as titular organist at Notre-Dame-des-Champs, Paris from 1961 to 1984.
 In 1985 he was named a titular organist at the Cathedral of Notre-Dame de Paris, alongside Olivier Latry, Yves Devernay and Philippe Lefebvre.
 He held this position through the end of 2015, and is now titular organist emeritus.

 From 1968 to 1989, he taught organ, improvisation (both single and in ensemble) at the Conservatoire à rayonnement régional de Limoges (and music history until 1986), and at the Conservatoire National de Région de Dijon from 1989 to 2003.
 He has also been in charge of improvisation courses in Paris at the Centre d’Action Liturgique et Musical (1985-1988) and at the Conservatoire Erik Satie du 7e arrondissement.